dustinpfister/blog_posts/_posts/threejs-curve-geometry-from.md

 ### Check out my other posts on Curves

 There is a lot to be aware of when it comes to curves in threejs, so it might be a good idea to check out [my main post on curves in general](/2022/06/17/threejs-curve/).
 There is taking the time to write a custom curve class of need be, and maybe there are some situations in which that will just need to be  done.
 However I have found that for the most part I can do jjst about everything that I want to do with curves by just using the built in [Quadratic Bezier Curves class](/2022/10/21/threejs-curve-quadratic-bezier-curve3/), which is what I will be using in this post.

+### I have a lot of other posts on buffer geometry

+There is not just stopping here when it comes to learning the basics and beyond when it comes to creating and updating geometry over time in threejs.
+I have my [main post on buffer geometry in general](/2021/04/22/threejs-buffer-geometry/), and the main starting point when it comes to learn a thing or two about making custom geometry would be to start with the [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/).
+There is starting out by just making a blank geometry, creating a non indexed position attribute, and then using that with THREE.Points, or THREE.Line.

 ### Source code is up on Github